Beef Lo Mein Noodles | Made by Meaghan Moineau

 Storage

 Store these cookies in an airtight container at room temperature for up to a week.
-For longer storage, you can freeze them for up to three months.
-To enjoy from frozen, simply let them thaw at room temperature or warm them in a low oven for a few minutes.
+If you want to keep them longer, you can freeze the baked cookies in a freezer-safe container for up to three months.
+Just make sure to separate layers with parchment paper to prevent sticking.
+To enjoy, simply thaw at room temperature.

 FAQ